pspete/PoShPACLI/README.md

 ----------
 ## Whats New

+- Any Pacli output on StdErr is now written to the PowerShell error stream.
+- Boolean output from functions removed
+  - **NOTE:** This is a breaking change if the previous $True/$False values are required by an existing script.
 - SecureString values now required for any parameters relating to password input.
 - Major Change to Module Folder/File Structure.
 - All Functions reworked, reducing Parse errors and resolving lots of bugs.

 ## Getting Started

 - Check the [relationship table](#Pacli_to_PoShPACLI) to determine what PoShPACLI function exposes which PACLI command.

 ### Prerequisites

 - The CyberArk PACLI executable must be present on the same computer as the module.

 ### Install & Use